 There are two ways though with one being the easiest, one way is to mod your SNES, find someone who can do this and you should have a PAL SNES that can play any SNES game.
 If you don’t want to do anything to your console, then you can get universal adaptors like the Game Genie or Game Shark Pro, it’s cheaper and you don’t have to mod the console.

-(Please Note: Whilst some games will work with the Game Genie, most won’t due to the specialised chips, check the list of SNES games with any specialised chip, it a game you wanted to get is on that list that wasn’t released in your country, chances are it won’t work on your system).
+Please Note: Whilst some games will work with the Game Genie, most won’t due to the specialised chips, check the list of SNES games with any specialised chips, if a game you wanted to get is on that list that wasn’t released in your country, chances are it won’t work on your system.

 You can also just simply buy a Super Famicom like I did, if you only got a plug you can use a Model 1 Sega Mega Drive plug and you can use an AV cable used from PAL SNES, N64 or GameCube, but if you want to play European or US games on a Super Famicom, you need an adapter, especially European carts, US games will work but they won’t fit in the slot because the cartridges are different.